 Detailed labour market status and reason by gender and age.

 Estimates are all unrounded.

 National NEET and NET estimates for 16-24 year olds broken down by health condition.

 |neet_and_net_other_sources_comparisons||Summary NEET estimates from the Department for Education's “NEET age 16 to 24” and "Participation in education and training and employment" annual release, the “National Client Caseload Information System” and the Office for National Statistic's quarterly “Young people not in education, employment or training (NEET)” release used to provide comparison between the different NEET measures.|

 Please see accompanying underlying data metadata specification document for further information.

 This data is released under the terms of the Open Government License and is intended to meet at least 3 stars for Open Data.

 The main use of these statistics is to provide Ministers, government departments and the wider public a comprehensive picture of the latest trends in NET and NEET for ages 16-24 across the range of sources available.

 We do not plan to make any revisions to this publication.
 If we later discover that a revision is necessary, this will be made in accordance with our revisions policy.
-However, figures included in this release from the Participation in education and training national statistics publication are provisional for end 2019.
-When the figures are finalised for the previous year, these revisions will be reflected in future NEET Statistics briefs.
+However, figures included in this release from the Participation in education and training national statistics publication are provisional for end 2020.
+When the figures are finalised for the previous year, these revisions will be reflected in future NEET age 16 to 24 releases.
 In addition, the LFS is periodically re-weighted, which affects historical estimates.
-When such re-weighting takes place, a revised historical series will be reflected in the next NEET Statistics Annual Brief, but previous editions of the Brief will not be retrospectively revised.
+When such re-weighting takes place, a revised historical series will be reflected in the next NEET age 16 to 24 release but previous editions will not be retrospectively revised.
 Hence, for the latest historical series only the most recent publication should be used.